 Minimizes Urinary Tract Infections

-This is the percent of patients who have had a urinary tract infection.
-These infections may be linked to insufficient hygiene.
+This indicates the percentage of patients who have had a urinary tract infection.
+These infections are sometimes associated with insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This metric is a measure of the percent of long-term patients that were prescribed antipsychotic drugs.
-Increased usage of these drugs may mean that a facility is using these drugs to subdue residents in scenarios where such drugs aren't medically indicated.
-However, some nursing homes need to rely more on these medications due to an increased number of patients suffering from dementia.
+This datapoint gauges the percent of long-term care patients who are administered antipsychotic medication.
+High levels of antipsychotic drug use may suggest a facility is using these medications to subdue residents in scenarios where such drugs aren't medically indicated.
+Nevertheless, some nursing homes need to rely on these medications due to having more residents suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication